 Cole was about 6 years older than me (b.
 Dec 1915), had a tatto, been wounded May 1941 in the fall of Crete and a P.O.W. since summer of 1941.
 On the plus side he had blue eyes, dark hair and was about 5ft 10in. in height.
 Under normal circumstances I would never be confused with Frederick Cole.
 But without proper identity cards and everone looking a bit thin and haggard most anything was believable in a P.O.W. camp!

 Cole had been part of the Allied Lustre Force rescue effort of Greece and Crete and had been captured at Crete as a consequence of German General Kurt Student's successful parachutists invasion of the Mediterranean island May 1941 (Not only the first battle where German paratroops (Fallschirmjäger) were used on a massive scale, but also the first mainly airborne invasion in military history).

 Switching identities was as easy as changing suits.
 That was all we did.
 A few days after our first meeting we both reported on sick parade.
 Once inside the bustling camp hospital we dodged into a washroom.
 I peeled off my Air Force blues and he took off his khaki battledress.
 Five minutes later I was marching back to the army compounds as a New Zealand private.

 I was not aware of the flurry of correspondence to my parents that subsequently my exchange of identity with Private Cole.

 The R.C.A.F. had a much more efficient sytem to record identity switches.
 The index cards below illustrate their methodology.

-It was odd to think that from now on a comparative stranger would be living the life of Hubert Brooks, opening Red Cross parcels from Montreal and getting letters from my family.
+It was odd to think that from now on a comparative stranger, one Fred Cole, would be living the life of Hubert Brooks, opening Red Cross parcels from Montreal and getting letters from my family.